gokberkkocak/lofigirl/README.md

 Both LastFM and ListenBrainz are optional.
 You can use one or both depending however you want.

-LastFM username and password only used once to receive the ```session_key``` and is not stored.
+LastFM username and password only used once to receive the ```session_key``` and they are not stored.
 Only LastFM session_key and ListenBrainz token are stored on server side which can be seen in the [server table schema](migrations/20210525000135_table.sql).

 ## Usage